MITRE ATT&CK Training Course

 SC-200T00: Microsoft Security Operations Analyst

-28 HoursDiscover how to investigate, respond to, and proactively hunt for cyber threats using Microsoft Azure Sentinel, Azure Defender, and Microsoft 365 Defender.
-This course is designed to equip you with the skills needed to mitigate cyber threats using these advanced technologies.
-You will learn to configure and utilize Azure Sentinel effectively, as well as employ Kusto Query Language (KQL) for detection, analysis, and reporting.
-The course is tailored for individuals in Security Operations roles and helps prepare learners for the SC-200: Microsoft Security Operations Analyst exam.
+28 HoursLearn how to investigate, respond to, and hunt for threats using Microsoft Azure Sentinel, Azure Defender, and Microsoft 365 Defender.
+This course is designed to help you mitigate cyberthreats using these technologies, specifically by configuring and utilizing Azure Sentinel and Kusto Query Language (KQL) for detection, analysis, and reporting.
+It is tailored for individuals in Security Operations roles and helps prepare learners for the exam SC-200: Microsoft Security Operations Analyst.

 Audience Profile

-The Microsoft Security Operations Analyst collaborates with organizational stakeholders to secure information technology systems for government.
-Their primary objective is to reduce organizational risk by rapidly addressing active threats, recommending enhancements to threat protection practices, and referring policy violations to the appropriate parties.
-Responsibilities include comprehensive threat management, monitoring, and response using a variety of security solutions across their environment.
-The Security Operations Analyst primarily investigates, responds to, and hunts for threats using Microsoft Azure Sentinel, Azure Defender, Microsoft 365 Defender, and third-party security products.
-As they rely on the operational output of these tools, they are also critical stakeholders in their configuration and deployment.
+The Microsoft Security Operations Analyst collaborates with organizational stakeholders to secure information technology systems for government and private organizations.
+Their primary goal is to reduce risk by rapidly remediating active attacks, advising on improvements to threat protection practices, and referring policy violations to appropriate stakeholders.
+Responsibilities include threat management, monitoring, and response using a variety of security solutions across the environment.
+The role primarily involves investigating, responding to, and hunting for threats using Microsoft Azure Sentinel, Azure Defender, Microsoft 365 Defender, and third-party security products.
+As these tools are critical for operational output, Security Operations Analysts are also key stakeholders in their configuration and deployment.

 Skills Gained